ionide/FsAutoComplete/README.md

 It can be hosted using the Language Server Protocol.

-Currently it is used by:
+Currently, it is used by the following extensions:

 * [Emacs](https://github.com/fsharp/emacs-fsharp-mode)
 * [Neovim](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#fsautocomplete)